Brownies and Bars Desserts Holiday Food Recipes St. Patrick's Day

 Is it okay to substitute cocoa powder with chocolate chips or melts?

 The best substitute for cocoa powder is unsweetened chocolate.
 Semi-sweet chocolate chips or melts are not unsweetened so they may make your recipe too sweet.
+However, you can reduce the amount of sugar to even it out.

 How to store leftovers:

-• Store: Wrap these tightly in plastic or aluminum foil before storing in an airtight container.
+• Store: Wrap these tightly in plastic or aluminum foil before storing them in an airtight container.
 They will stay fresh and moist for several days in the refrigerator.

 • Freeze: These plastic-wrapped brownies will stay fresh in the freezer in a freezer bag for up to three months.